bpowell/brocker/README.md

 ## brocker-client
 This is the client interface to brockerd.

-### Commands:
+### Commands for brocker-client:
 1. container
    1. run filename.json - Runs command specified in filename.json
    2. exec container_hash command... - Runs specified command in container
    3. list - Lists all running containers
    4. stop container_hash - Stops container
 2. service
    1. add filename.json - Creates a service with details from filename.json

 ## brocker-run
 The init process for the container.
 This mounts the /app directory for the container to write its files to.